 Hello, it’s Janet of Family Tent Center.
-Camping snacks are needed by the campfire or on the trail.
-You can easily make the best snack on your trip.
-In our definition, best snacks must be healthy, instant and simple to make.
-Here are the 17 best snacks take camping.
+Camping snacks are needed by the campfire or on the trail, but did you know you can easily make the best snack on your trip?
+In our definition, the best snacks must be healthy, instant and simple to make.

-The lure of the site snack bar and the ice cream man is lurking, but with the recipes blow, you can resist these fine.
+In this article, you will learn useful recipes to be able to eat tasty and healthy at the campsite.
+The lure of the site snack bar and the ice cream man is lurking, but with the recipes below, you can resist these fine.

 In this post, you will get a handy list of ideas and tutorials for healthy and easy camping snacks along with other valuable tips.
+Here are the 17 best snacks to take camping.

 1. Banana Boat Recipe

-- 1/4 cup chocolate or carob seeds
+1/4 cup chocolate or carob seeds

 1/2 cup chopped strawberries or peaches

-- 1/3 cup cereal or cracker crumbs
+1/3 cup cereal or cracker crumbs

-- 1/2 cup miniature marshmallows
+1/2 cup miniature marshmallows

-- 1/4 cup chopped walnuts or pecans
+1/4 cup chopped walnuts or pecans

 Pinch of cinnamon

-- Start the campfire,
+Start the campfire,

 Slice the banana lengthwise open.
 Place them on a piece of aluminum foil,

 Fill out the banana with the above ingredients,

 Wrap the banana in the foil and bake on the grid for 5-6 minutes, depending on the strength of the fire,

 Take the banana and leave to cool a little.

 2. BBQ Apple Crisp

-- ½ cup oats
+½ cup oats

 Six tablespoon flour

-- Three tablespoons brown sugar
+Three tablespoons brown sugar

-- ¼ cup granulated sugar
+¼ cup granulated sugar

 ¼ tsp cinnamon

 Pinch of nutmeg

 Two tablespoon butter and little more Tinfoil

 Dash of lemon juice

 To be able to cook at the campsite, you may need a skottel braai.
 A skottel braai is a large pan that can be used as a grill, stovetop grill or wok.